From ABC to KPZ: Abstract

 \section{Abstract}

-We study the equilibrium fluctuations of an interacting particle system evolving on the discrete ring with three species of particles that we name $A,B$ and $C$, but at each site there is only one particle.
-We prove that proper choices of density fluctuation fields (that match of those from nonlinear fluctuating hydrodynamics theory) associated to the conserved quantities converge, in the limit $N\to\infty$, to a system of stochastic partial differential equations, that can either be the Ornstein-Uhlenbeck equation or the Stochastic Burgers' equation.
+We study the equilibrium fluctuations of an interacting particle system evolving on the discrete ring {with $N\in\mathbb N$ points, denoted by $\mathbb T_N$}, and with three species of particles that we name $A,B$ and $C$, but such that at each site there is only one particle.
+We prove that proper choices of density fluctuation fields (that match those from nonlinear fluctuating hydrodynamics theory) associated to the {(two)} conserved quantities converge, in the limit $N\to\infty$, to a system of stochastic partial differential equations, that can either be the Ornstein-Uhlenbeck equation or the {Stochastic Burgers equation.} {To understand the cross interaction between the two conserved quantities, we derive a general version of the Riemann-Lebesgue lemma which is of independent interest. }